mlcommons/ck/README.md

-CK - simplifying collaborative knowledge management and predictive analytics
+CK - enabling and simplifying collaborative and reproducible research, experimentation, knowledge management and predictive analytics

 Introduction
 ============